 7.9 Counterparts.
 This Agreement may be executed in two or more counterparts, each of which shall be an original and all of which shall constitute together the same document.

 7.10 Duration.
 The provisions of Articles 4, 5, 6 and 7 of this Agreement shall survive until the expiration of the last-to-expire of the registered trademarks and domain names included in the Assigned Intellectual Property.

+7.11 Effectiveness.
+This Agreement will become effective on the date (“Effective Date”) that the IANA functions contract between NTIA and ICANN ends or is terminated, provided that date occurs before February 1, 2017.
+If such ending or termination has not occurred by February 1, 2017, this Agreement shall automatically terminate without further action of the Parties.
+Except as provided in the preceding sentence, no Party shall have the right to revoke or terminate this Agreement prior to the Effective Date.

 IN WITNESS WHEREOF, the parties have caused this Agreement to be executed as of the Effective Date by their duly authorized representatives:

 INTERNET CORPORATION FOR ASSIGNED NAMES AND NUMBERS